Gadget-free and shopping sprees rule travel trends

 Smart TVs are also highlighted in the report as vital new platforms for travel marketers seeking to use the device to directly connect consumers to the market by enabling them to make immediate bookings through the TV or via travel apps and Internet links.

-"The next big thing is to have a presence on these machines," Euromonitor's travel and tourism research head Caroline Bremner told Reuters.
+"The next big thing is to have a presence on these machines," Euromonitor's travel and tourism research head Caroline Bremner said in the report.
 "With 50 percent penetration by 2014, it's going to be fast adoption."

 On the flipside, customers will also want to be prised away from their technological gizmos on "digital detox" holidays in gadget-free hotels or those which offer incentives to put down the "crackberry" for a while.